xenify-io/litepaper/README.md

 <br>

-Xenify's mission is to revolutionize the DeFi landscape by addressing the challenges and limitations that hinder the widespread adoption of decentralized finance.
+Xenify's mission is to revolutionise the DeFi landscape by addressing the challenges and limitations that hinder the widespread adoption of decentralized finance.
 Our primary focus lies in facilitating cross-chain aggregation and delivering a seamless, exceptional user experience.

 As the leading cross-chain swap aggregator, we are dedicated to providing a frictionless, secure, and equitable platform for token swapping and staking across multiple blockchain networks.
-We pledge to continuously refine and optimize Xenify's features, adapting to the ever-evolving needs of the DeFi community while attracting a diverse and growing user base.
+We pledge to continuously refine and optimise Xenify's features, adapting to the ever-evolving needs of the DeFi community while attracting a diverse and growing user base.

-Championing cross-chain capabilities and fostering interoperability, our endeavor is to support a wide array of blockchain networks, thereby fueling greater synergy within the DeFi ecosystem.
-By leveraging advanced liquidity aggregation and cross-chain functionality, we strive to streamline interactions between various chains, unlocking the full potential of the decentralized finance landscape.
+By championing cross-chain capabilities and fostering interoperability, our endeavour is to support a wide array of blockchain networks, thereby fueling greater synergy within the DeFi ecosystem.
+By leveraging advanced liquidity aggregation and cross-chain functionality, we strive to streamline interactions between various chains, unlocking the full potential of the decentralised finance landscape.

 Xenify is deeply committed to promoting community-driven growth and collaboration within the XEN ecosystem.
 We passionately empower our users to actively participate in decision-making, governance, and the protocol's ongoing development.
-Our mission is to cultivate a vibrant, global community of users and enthusiasts, united by a shared vision of transforming the world of decentralized finance into a more accessible, inclusive, and innovative space.
+Our mission is to cultivate a vibrant, global community of users and enthusiasts, united by a shared vision of transforming the world of decentralised finance into a more accessible, inclusive, and innovative space.

 <br>